- Hits: 39599

 If you've experienced the thrill and adventure of Sail Training in the UK and would like the opportunity to explore Sail Training in other continents, then you may be very interested in learning more about the International exchanges that take place each year between Sail Training organisations in the UK, Canada and Australia

 The exchanges are organised by ASTO, the UK Sail Training national body. who invite people aged between 18 and 25 to apply to participate in the scheme and sail on the far side of the world!
-If you wish to be considered for the 2013 International Exchange please follow the instructions below, specifically the Criteria for Participation and get your application in today!
-Closing date for 2013 International Exchange applications is 14 December 2012.
+If you wish to be considered for the 2014 International Exchange please follow the instructions below, specifically the Criteria for Participation and get your application in today!

 The Canadian scheme is funded by the James Myatt Trust and is similar to the Australian scheme although the travel is organised for the purpose of the exchange only.
 This scheme usually funds two young people from the UK.